Meenakshiinegi/User-Authentication-API/README.md

 5. The client stores the token and includes it in the Authorization header for protected requests.
 6. JWTAuthenticationFilter intercepts incoming requests.
 7. The filter extracts and validates the token.
-8. If valid, the user is authenticated and access to secured endpoints is granted.
+8. If the token is valid, the user is authenticated and access to secured endpoints is granted.
 9. If token is invalid or missing, access is denied with 401 Unauthorized.
+10. If the token is expired, the client must log in again to obtain a new JWT token.